webxdc/webxdc-dev/README.md

 The "info" tab lets you see basic information about the webxdc application you are running.

+The "mobile" tab shows webxdc instances in iframes instead.
+On the right side you can see the messages sent.
+Click on a message to see more information.
+You can also filter messages, and see messages specific to a device by clicking on the sent & received counts as well as the port number.

+The dev tool console shows messages with the same color prefix as well.

 ### Clean state

 Instances start with a clean slate: empty `localStorage` and `sessionStorage`.